Rachit1402/Github-Actions/README.md

 **Dependent Jobs**
 By default all job runs independently but there are certain scenarios where you are required to run the jobs sequentialls or in a pre-definde order.
 In that scenario you could use the **needs** keyword

+**Build Matrix**
+This is very useful when we have to test the same code accross multiple versions.
+This is defined in the following ways :
+  strategy:
+  matrix:
+    node: [6,8,10]
+  steps:
+    - uses: actions/setup-node@v2
+      with:
+        node-version: {{matrix.node}}